 African catering in Minneapolis and surrounding areas

 I do this because I am passionate about cooking great food and sharing it.
 I believe food is a great way of sharing cultures, elevating positive human interaction and cultivating new friendships.
 I was born and raised in Nairobi, Kenya, and always had a passion for food and cooking.
 I loved cooking for my younger siblings, family and friends.
-So, when I was old enough to go to Utalii College in Nairobi to train as a chef, my mum flat out refused to pay for my tuition.
-There was no further discussion allowed.
-A cook or chef was not considered a dignified career option; a person was perceived more as a servant or butler who cooked at one of those upscale tourist hotels for European tourists, the former colonial masters.
-My mum detested that.
+So, after high school, I wanted to attend Utalii College in Nairobi for culinary training but my mum did not want to hear any of that.
+Folks from my mum's generation did not consider "cooking" a dignified career option.
+A chef or cook was perceived more as a servant or butler who cooked at tourist hotels.

 Later, I went to college in Europe and then moved to the United States for my undergraduate and graduate studies--nothing related to food at all.
 Who knew that after all this time, I would end up cooking and co-running a restaurant for almost four years and then starting a catering business.
 Just like Tom Hanks said in the movie Forrest Gump, for sure, life is like a box of chocolates, you never know what you get.

 When it comes to cooking, I hate rules.
 I am not a formally trained chef but a being driven by passion.
 I cook from my heart, enjoy experimenting and go for flavor, aroma and color.
 I get the most satisfaction when people enjoy my food.